Travel Photography Tips: Improve Your Photos in 2026

 Angela Pan with her Peak Design Tripod

 If you want to get the highest quality photos you’ll want to use a tripod and shoot at a low ISO.
 Using a tripod allows you to take photos at night or in low-light while keeping your ISO low.
-This will result in less grain images that are sharp.
+This will result in less grainy images that are sharp.
 Best of all if you have a tripod you can use the self timer to take photos of yourself or your family as well.

 Some of my favorite travel tripods include the Peak Design Travel Tripod and Manfrotto Befree Tripod.
 Both of these are compact and can hold a large amount of weight.
 The size and weight of a tripod can greatly affect if you actually use it.
 If these tripods are too expensive there are others around the $50 price point you can find on Amazon.